 Growing up, my Mom would bake a lot and sometimes sell her cakes at local country fairs and markets.
 One recipe that proved extremely popular with her regulars was her baked German-style cheesecake.
-It was fluffy and airy, with a slightly tangy flavour accompanied by a vanilla aroma.
+It was fluffy and airy, with a slightly tangy flavor accompanied by a vanilla aroma.
 It was somewhat like an American (New York style) cheesecake but not as dense.

 When mom sent me her baked cheesecake recipe, I wasn't very surprised to see that the ingredients were extremely heavy on eggs and dairy.
 So I was then posed with the challenge of finding plant-based substitutes for each element of the cake.
 Some ingredients such as the butter were easily swapped out with its vegan alternative, vegan butter.
 However, some of the ingredients proved to be a little more tricky to replace.

-My mom’s traditional German cheesecake uses cream cheese or “quark” as it’s known in Germany.
-I remember her recipe being fluffy with an ever so slightly tangy flavour.
-In order to recreate this flavour, we’re going to use a combination of plant-based ingredients to mimic the flavour and texture of the cream cheese/quark.
+My mom's traditional German cheesecake uses cream cheese or "quark" as it's known in Germany.
+I remember her recipe being fluffy with an ever so slightly tangy flavor.
+In order to recreate this flavor, we're going to use a combination of plant-based ingredients to mimic the flavor and texture of the cream cheese/quark.

-- The main ingredient you’ll need for the cheesecake filling is vegan yoghurt.
-I recommend using a Greek-style yoghurt if you can get your hands on it and if you can get one that’s vanilla flavoured, even better!
-Failing that you can also use regular soy yoghurt or coconut yoghurt with the addition of a couple of teaspoons of vanilla extract.
-The cultured, tangy flavour of the yoghurt works perfectly to create that authentic cheesecake flavour.
+- The main ingredient you'll need for the cheesecake filling is vegan yogurt.
+I recommend using a Greek-style yogurt if you can get your hands on it and if you can get one that's vanilla flavored, even better!
+Failing that you can also use regular soy yogurt or coconut yogurt with the addition of a couple of teaspoons of vanilla extract.
+The cultured, tangy flavor of the yogurt works perfectly to create that authentic cheesecake flavor.

-- We’re using cashews, which are soaked in hot water to soften them and make them even more creamy when blended up with the other ingredients.
-Cashews have a subtle “cheesy” flavour which makes them popular for making vegan cheesecakes, raw and baked!
+- We're using cashews, which are soaked in hot water to soften them and make them even more creamy when blended up with the other ingredients.
+Cashews have a subtle "cheesy" flavor which makes them popular for making vegan cheesecakes, raw and baked!